jes-bro/comprobo_warmup/README.md

 # Wall Following

 The goal of this task was to perform wall-following using laser-scan data.

+Our wall follower algorithm stays parallel to the wall by ensuring that its distance measurement at a 45 degree angle and at a 135 degree angle remain close within some threshold $\epsilon$
+$$|d_1 - d_2| < \epsilon$$
+where
+* $d_1$ represents the distance measurement taken from the LiDAR at a 45 degree angle
+* d_2 represents the distance measurement taken from the LiDAR at a 135 degree angle

+If that criteria is not met, we adjust the robots direction by rotating it.
+If $d_1 > d_2$, we turn right.
+If $d_2 > d_1$, we turn left.

+We execute the turns by updating the angular velocities of the Twist messages.
+We adjust the angular velocities about the z-axis.

+In our script, $\epsilon=0.1$

 As an extension, we decided to perform wall detection using a Hough Transform with $\rho-\theta$ parameterization, where
 * $\rho$ is the perpendicular distance from the origin and
 * $\theta$ is the angle from the x axis to $\rho$